 Quick guide to Seed Enterprise Investment Schemes

 Seed Enterprise Investment Schemes offer some of the best tax breaks in the UK.

-Investors can put money in to start-up companies destined to encourage entrepreneurs to set up the next Facebook, Google or eBay but SEIS investments are not for everyone – as always, high risk generates high returns.
+Investors can put money in to start-up companies destined to encourage entrepreneurs to set up the next Facebook, Google or eBay but SEIS investments are not for everyone – potential for high returns = high risk.

 For investors who want to know more about SEIS, here are some key questions answered:

 How much is a typical SEIS investment?

 The maximum any one investor can pay into a SEIS in a single tax year is £100,000 this can be spread across a number of companies.

 How do the SEIS tax breaks work?

 • Income tax – Every tax payer qualifies for the 50% reduction in income tax regardless of the rate they pay income tax.
 Income tax relief can be carried back to the previous tax year.
 Dividends are taxable.